lindashao1220/website/content/en/project/collage.md

 [This version ](https://photocollage.glitch.me/) is for when you get online with friends together.

-[This version](https://facecollageforopenproject.glitch.me/) is updated version, and you can enjoy the photo collage yourself 👣
+[This version](https://cutephotocollage.glitch.me/) is updated version, and you can enjoy the photo collage yourself!
+Don't forget to check out who has also contributed 👣